hacktoolkit/python-htk-lite/README.md

 # How To Use This Awesome?

+## Installation

 1. Install via PIP:
     `pip install htk-lite`
 1. (**Alternative install via clone**) Installe via local clone: clone this repository into a directory named `htk` (preferred) or `htk_lite`
     SSH: `git clone git@github.com:hacktoolkit/python-htk-lite.git htk`
     HTTPS: `git clone https://github.com/hacktoolkit/python-htk-lite.git`
 1. Create `local_settings.py` and add your [Slack incoming webhook](https://slack.com/apps/A0F7XDUAZ-incoming-webhooks) URL to `SLACK_WEBHOOK_URL`.

+### Tips on Location of HTK Module

+1. You can place it outside of your app directory tree, and then symlink it inside.
+1. To not be nagged by the presence of the `htk` directory whenever you do `git status`, add `htk` to your `.git/info/exclude` file (like `.gitignore`, but only in your local repository, not checked in).

+## Slack Debug

 1. Example usage in Python Shell
     ```
     In [1]: from htk import slack_debug